Aaron Copland: Personal life

 Copland never enrolled as a member of any political party.
 Nevertheless, he inherited a considerable interest in civic and world events from his father.
-His views were generally progressive and he had strong ties with numerous colleagues and friends in the Popular Front, including Odets.
+His views were generally progressive and he had strong ties with numerous colleagues and friends in the Popular Front, including Clifford Odets.
 Early in his life, Copland developed, in Pollack's words, "a deep admiration for the works of Frank Norris, Theodore Dreiser and Upton Sinclair, all socialists whose novels passionately excoriated capitalism's physical and emotional toll on the average man."
 Even after the McCarthy hearings, he remained a committed opponent of militarism and the Cold War, which he regarded as having been instigated by the United States.
-He condemned it as "almost worse for art than the real thing."
+He condemned it as "almost worse for art than the real thing".
 Throw the artist "into a mood of suspicion, ill-will, and dread that typifies the cold war attitude and he'll create nothing".

 While Copland had various encounters with organized religious thought, which influenced some of his early compositions, he remained agnostic.
 He was close with Zionism during the Popular Front movement, when it was endorsed by the left.
 Pollack writes:

 Like many contemporaries, Copland regarded Judaism alternately in terms of religion, culture, and race; but he showed relatively little involvement in any aspect of his Jewish heritage.
 At the same time, he had ties to Christianity, identifying with such profoundly Christian writers as Gerard Manley Hopkins and often spending Christmas Day at home with a special dinner with close friends.
 In general, his music seemed to evoke Protestant hymns as often as it did Jewish chant.
 Copland characteristically found connections among various religious traditions.
 But if Copland was discreet about his Jewish background, he never hid it, either.